Skip to main content

 What kind of equipment is used to make forgings?

-Although the styles and drive systems vary widely, a forging can be produced on any of the following pieces of equipment.
+Although styles and drive systems vary widely, forgings can be produced on several types of equipment, including:

-are basically forging presses used horizontally for a forging process known as "upsetting".
+, which are specialized forging presses used horizontally for a process known as upsetting, often increasing the diameter of a bar or workpiece by compressing its length.

 {1}